 Another option is to look for a bed with storage built underneath it.
 These beds may not be as high as a lofted bed, but they use a similar strategy.
-Storage that would have taken up space along the walls is shifted under the bed.
+Storage that would have taken up wall space is shifted under the bed.

 Hide The Dresser

 Speaking of dressers, what if you simply don’t have space for one?
 Some boys bedroom ideas for small rooms incorporate a hidden dresser.
 Basically, if you have room in the wall, the dresser is actually placed inside.